-The purpose of this document is to report on the engineering feasibility study of the proposed North Blowhole Point Site (34) salmon farm at the north end of Waitata Reach at the entrance to Pelorus Sound.
+The purpose of this document is to report on the engineering feasibility study of the proposed Horseshoe Bay salmon farm in Waitata Reach.
 The work, commissioned by New Zealand King Salmon Company Limited (King Salmon) and carried out by OCEL Consultants NZ Limited (OCEL), encompassed a preliminary structural design and mooring analysis as part of determining the engineering feasibility of the proposal.

-The North Blowhole Point Site (34) is located in 28 - 80 m water depth in a region of moderate to strong tidal currents - maximum tidal current velocity ranging up to 0.8 m/sec recorded throughout most of the water column.
+The Horseshoe site is located in 30 - 50 m water depth in a region of moderate to strong tidal currents - maximum tidal current velocity ranging up to 0.5 m/sec recorded throughout most of the water column.
 The NZKS farms in Waitata Reach are different from the other King Salmon sites in the Sounds in that the farms are exposed both to locally generated short period waves characteristic of the Sounds and to longer period swell waves generated on the open sea fetch to the north east into the South Taranaki Bight.
 The long period swell waves though infrequent can be a governing load case for the structural design of the farm structure.

 The design of the floating farm structure is based on offshore engineering principles adapted to account for the flexible nature of the marine farm structures and suspended nets.
-As part of the confirmation of the theoretical approach a hydrodynamic force monitoring program will be implemented - the same as has been done for the King Salmon farms on Waitata Reach (Waitata and Kopaua) and in the Tory Channel high current area - to check the actual loads experienced by the structure.
-Large diameter 76 m (240 m circumference) plastic (HDPE) circle structures will be used for the farm.
-The diameter of the plastic circles is less than the wave length of the swell waves that can reach Waitata Reach.
-The flexible nature of the plastic circle farm structures means that the plastic circles can ride the wave profile.
-The net wave force on the farm will be significant only in swell events.
+As part of the confirmation of the theoretical approach a hydrodynamic force monitoring program will be implemented - the same as has been done for the King Salmon farms on Waitata Reach (Waitata and Richmond) and in the Tory Channel high current area - to check the actual loads experienced by the structure.
+The dimensions of the proposed farm are several multiples of the incident swell wave length so the net or global wave induced force on the farm structure is close to zero.
+Wave induced forces are significant locally within the structure and will be designed for.

-For steep short period locally generated wind waves on Waitata Reach fetches the wave lengths are much less than the farm diameter and the net wave force on the farm will be low.
-The wave induced hydrodynamic loads across the farm close to cancel out.
 Tidal current induced hydrodynamic loading dominates and produces the forces the mooring system must resist.
 The mooring system is designed to achieve a factor of safety of 5 for the mooring line elements.

 The farm will be anchored by screw anchors.
 These are lightweight and efficient and can be installed with a high degree of accuracy.
-They can also be installed diverless which is important given the water depth (up to 80 m) at the farm location.
+They can also be installed diverless which is important given the water depth (close to 65 m) on the outside boundary of the farm.
 Screw anchors cause minimal disturbance to the seabed during installation.
 The connecting warp is the only evidence of their presence at seabed level.
 Monitoring the installation torque provides a good indication of the anchor pullout capacity.
 A pullout test will also be performed on a representative anchor to check screw anchor capacity and to confirm the relationship between installation torque and pullout capacity.
 The mooring lines will incorporate elastic Marine Flex units both to accommodate the high tidal range (4 m) at the mouth of the Pelorus and to eliminate snatch loading in the mooring system under swell wave loading.

-The proposed salmon farm at North Blowhole Point Site (34) is fully feasible from a mooring and structural safety standpoint and will use the same mooring system as employed for the already established farms on Waitata Reach at Waitata and Kopaua.
-Large diameter plastic circles will be used for the farm pens.
-Plastic circle support structures are relatively unknown in New Zealand but are well proven internationally and well suited for use in areas subject to wave action and strong tidal currents.
-The North Blowhole Point Site farm will use existing proven technology, based on experience and will benefit from King Salmon's ongoing development and refinement work to ensure a safe secure structure with known factors of safety.
+The proposed salmon farm at Horseshoe Bay is fully feasible from a mooring and structural safety standpoint and the already established farms in Waitata Reach at Waitata and Richmond.
+It will use existing proven technology, based on experience with the Te Pangu and Clay Point farms and will benefit from King Salmon's ongoing development and refinement work to ensure a safe secure structure with known factors of safety.